Yipara logoYipara

 +

 No, dog ear infections rarely heal on their own and typically get worse without treatment.
-An untreated ear infection can spread deeper into the middle and inner ear, potentially causing permanent hearing loss, facial nerve damage, or a serious systemic infection.
+An untreated ear infection can spread deeper into the middle and inner ear, potentially causing permanent hearing loss, facial nerve damage, or a serious infection spreading through the body.
 If you notice signs like redness, discharge, smell, or head shaking, get it checked promptly — early treatment is faster and less expensive.

 What are the symptoms of a dog ear infection?